gorankarlic/lecture-dlt/README.md

 cat decrypted.txt
 ```

-## 5. Asymetric (a.k.a. public / private key) cryptography using EC
+## 5. 🔏Asymetric (a.k.a. public / private key) cryptography using EC

 Sign and verify a plaintext message using EC (Elliptic-curve) public / private key cryptography.